JesseGitobu/C-Game-Project/README.md

 # FPS-game-Project
-A first person shooter game built on unity with c#
+A first person shooter game built on unity with C

 This repo contains the builds for the the project for WebGL.